-- To protect existing habitat and provide a sense of an established neighborhood, preserve trees designated for protection in the adopted Yesler Terrace Tree Protection Plan. - Design buildings and open space to optimize the visibility and long-term health of preserved trees, as well as major new tree plantings. - When providing landscape amenities to meet Land Use Code requirements, focus on locations where the improvements will provide the greatest benefits for building occupants and passersby.

-To enhance screening from Interstate 5,

-public safety, soils, and tree cover.
+- To protect existing habitat and provide a sense of an established neighborhood, preserve trees designated for protection in the adopted Yesler Terrace Tree Protection Plan. - Design buildings and open space to optimize the visibility and long term health of preserved trees, as well as major new tree plantings. - When providing landscape amenities to meet Land Use Code requirements, focus on locations where the improvements will provide the greatest benefits for building occupants and passersby. - To enhance screening from Interstate 5, work with the Washington State Department of Transportation as feasible to preserve and enhance the tree buffer separating Yesler Terrace from the freeway.
+Manage these areas to improve public safety, soils, and tree cover.